denisequarles1/pwdGenerator/README.md

 * [Credits](#credits)

 ## Description
-The purpose of this website is to provide a way for a user to create a secure password between 8 to 128 characters that includes at least one of the following character types:<br>
+The purpose of this application is to provide employees with a tool to create a secure password based on character criteria they select.
+The password length must be between 8 to 128 characters and will include at least one of the following character types:<br>

  * Uppercase characters
  * Lowercase characters